ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 use in the issuance protocol.
 Issuers can rotate these configurations as needed to mitigate risk of compromise; see {{rotation-and-consistency}} for more considerations around configuration rotation.
-The Issuer public key for each active configuraton is made available to Origins and Clients for use in the issuance and redemption protocols.
+The Issuer public key for each active configuration is made available to Origins and Clients for use in the issuance and redemption protocols.

 ### Issuance Metadata {#metadata}